 Everyone knows to watch out for vengeful spirits on Halloween night, but does anyone ever expect vegetable spirits?
 I don’t think so!
 It’s time to get one last use out of those tomato cages before storing them for the off-season, so we’re going to make them into ghostly lawn ornaments:

-- Gather up your tomato cages, some old white sheets, black construction paper, safety pins, clothespins, and scissors.
+- Gather up your tomato cages, some old white sheets, a plastic bag of fallen leaves, black construction paper, safety pins, clothespins, and scissors.

 - Cut out a set of ghostly eyes and a mouth from the black paper for each ghost you want to make.
 Then, safety-pin a set of eyes and a mouth to the middle of each sheet.

-- Pick out a few spots on your lawn and stick the tomato cages firmly into the ground, then drape the sheets over the cages so that the ghostly face faces forward.
+- Pick out a few spots on your lawn and stick the tomato cages firmly into the ground, placing a bag of fallen leaves on top of the cage (to act as a head), then draping the sheets over the cages so that the ghostly face faces forward.

 - Finally, use clothespins to secure the sheets to the cages.
 This will make sure that your ghosts billow in the wind but don’t blow away.

-- Optional: Hang a glow stick from the inside of your tomato cages to make the ghosts glow!
+- Optional: Attach glow sticks or christmas lights to the inside of your tomato cages to make the ghosts glow!